 In BC 499, Aristagoras, the ruler of the Ionian city Miletus, yearned to control the city of Naxos.
 He tried to gain help from surrounding cities but failed.
 Fearing punishment from Darius I (Persian Emperor from BC 521-486) or Artaphrenes, for breaking the agreement, he incited a rebellion.
 Aristagoras encouraged the Ionians to remove their leaders.
 In response, many cities in the area rebelled and ousted their Persian rulers.
 Knowing that it would not be long until Darius retaliated, Aristagoras traveled to Sparta and appealed to King Cleomenes for aid.
 When the Spartan leader learned of the distance his army would travel to reinforce the Ionians, he declined the request for aid

 Aristagoras, now desperate for support, went to Athens for help.
 The Athenians, fearing an inevitable attack by the Persians, decided to support Aristagoras and sent twenty triremes along with five from Eretria.
 The Ionian fleet, bolstered by Athenian and Eretrian ships, sailed to Ephesus in BC 498.
 The ships were moored at the port of Coressus and the soldiers followed the river Cayster to Sardis.
 The Allied Greek force marched into the city where they met little resistance.
 As they marched deeper into the city, they finally engaged Artaphrenes (ruler of Sardis) who was defending the citadel.
 Not able to capture the citadel, the Ionians set the city ablaze and retreated to Ephesus.
-Persians troops in the area met the Greeks at Ephesus and massacred most of them.
+Persian troops in the area met the Greeks at Ephesus and massacred most of them.
 The remaining Ionians scattered to the surrounding cities.

 Despite the great setback of losing so many men, Aristagoras continued his fight against Persia.
-He encouraged more revolts in Western Asia Minor, Thrace and Cyprus.
+He encouraged more revolts in Western Asia Minor, Thrace, and Cyprus.
 Aristagoras sent part of his fleet to aid the Cyprians, but the Persians thoroughly defeated the Cyprian army.
 Darius I decided to attack Caria, a city with close ties to Miletus, Aristagoras' city.
 When the Carians learned of this plan, they ambushed the Persian army at night and annihilated it.
 Four Persian generals died in the battle.
 Although their deaths were a great loss, Persia continued to reclaim cities.

 After Aristagoras left Miletus, the Persian fleet sailed to Lade and destroyed the Greek fleet defending the city.
 Darius and his army captured Miletus in BC 494.
 After the city-state fell, the revolts in the Persian Empire crumbled, due to a lack of leadership.

 The revolt had several lasting effects.
-The Ionian enlightenment ended.
+The Ionian Enlightenment ended.
 Darius I's anger for Athens grew, because of the aid they provided to the Ionians, and gave him the incentive to invade Greece.
-The rebellion had clearly shown that the empire was unstable, and vulnerable to internal conflicts.
+The rebellion had clearly shown that the empire was unstable and vulnerable to internal conflicts.

 Grant, Michael.
 Atlas of Classical History.
 New York: Oxford University Press, 1994.